 BT Sport Ultimate: Who gets what?

 While BT Sport Ultimate is capable of offering 4K, HDR and Dolby Atmos, it's not as simple as everyone getting the same quality.

 • Dolby Atmos: This is exclusive to BT TV customers watching BT Sport Ultimate.

 What will I need to watch BT Sport Ultimate?

-The new channel aims to deliver content at the highest quality it can no matter the platform that you are watching it on (with the exceptions given above).
+The channel aims to deliver content at the highest quality it can no matter the platform that you are watching it on (with the exceptions given above).

 If you're a BT TV customer, you'll need the BT Ultra HD YouView box to deliver it and if you want the Dolby Atmos sound, you'll need an Atmos compatible TV, soundbar or receiver.

 But, BT Sport Ultimate also aims to deliver a boosted experience to those using smartphones and tablets, up to the capabilities of those devices and that's where HDR comes in.
 If you have an HDR compatible phone, for example, BT Sport Ultimate should be able to push that picture quality higher.

 Ultimate is also available to those app users on Apple TV, Xbox One, PlayStation 4, Chromecast Ultra, Now TV 4K box, and Samsung Smart TVs.

 What will be on BT Sport Ultimate?

 The line-up of programming for BT Sport Ultimate includes a lot of Premier League football.
 BT Sport says that "the majority" of its live matches will be on BT Sport Ultimate.

 How do I get BT Sport Ultimate?

-If you're a BT Sport customer with BT TV and have BT Sport 4K UHD then you already have it.
-Just head to channel 433 that used to host BT Sport 4K UHD and BT Ultimate is already there, ready to deliver the goods.
+If you're a BT Sport customer with BT TV, you could already have it.
+Just head to channel 433 and BT Ultimate should already be there, ready to deliver the goods.

-If not, BT has a full range of BT TV packages and BT Sport Ultimate is included in the Max 4K TV package.
+If not, BT has a full range of BT TV packages and BT Sport Ultimate is included in the VIP TV package.